Skip to main content

 La pérdida de biodiversidad impacta negativamente en las especies, los ecosistemas y los propios seres humanos.

-As a planet, we are failing to meet all the targets set for slowing down biodiversity destruction by 2020.
-This is the devastating conclusion of the fifth Global Biodiversity Outlook report External link, opens in new window. published in September 2020 by the Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES).
-The document not only warns of the alarming degradation of nature, but points to it as a variable that increases the risk of future pandemics.
+The countries that make up planet Earth have failed to meet any of the targets set to halt the destruction of biodiversity by the start of this decade.
+That was the stark conclusion of the fifth edition of the Global Biodiversity Outlook report External link, opens in new window. , published in 2020 by the Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES).
+The report not only warned of the alarming degradation of nature but also identified it as a factor increasing the risk of future pandemics.

 What is biodiversity loss

 Biodiversity loss refers to the decline or disappearance of biological diversity, understood as the variety of living things that inhabit the planet, its different levels of biological organisation and their respective genetic variability, as well as the natural patterns present in ecosystems.
-In mid-2019, the United Nations (UN), in collaboration with IPBES, presented an ambitious report [PDF] External link, opens in new window. on biodiversity warning that out of a total of eight million, one million species are in danger of extinction.
-Some researchers even dared to talk about the sixth mass extinction in the history of the planet.
+The 2024 edition of the Living Planet Report, produced by the NGO WWF, revealed an alarming 73% decline in the average population size of more than 5,000 species of mammals, birds, fish, reptiles and amphibians over the past 50 years.
+This indicator clearly reflects the severe deterioration of biodiversity on a global scale.

 Causes of biodiversity loss